 Alabama: Xterra Oak Mountain Trail Run.
 Set on the lush trails of Oak Mountain State Park in Pelham, AL, this scenic—yet ultra-challenging run—will not disappoint.
 Long-distance runners can choose to complete in the half-marathon (20K) course, and 10K and 5K distances are an option as well.
 Ranked by Trail Runner magazine as one of the top 25 “Crown Jewels” of running trails in the U.S. in 2011, its gorgeous scenery will surely keep your heart pumping!

 Arizona: Rim to Rim Run – (Grand Canyon).
+OK, technically not a race, but it is our favorite popular route in Arizona.
 What’s a better workout motivator than the wondrous backdrop of the Grand Canyon?
 Embarking on a rim-to-rim run can range from 20.6 miles to 22.5 miles, depending on what route you take.
 The popular ultra-route is the Rim to Rim to Rim (R2R2R).
 While there are many organized events, it is more of something that you schedule, train for, and do.
 It makes our list because, although it is not a large single event like some of the others, it is an established route that attract thousands of destination runners each year.
 Though a rim-to-rim run is marathon-length, experts advise completing your run over a number of days due to the Grand Canyon’s high elevation…. but for many the whole point is to do it in one stretch.
 Train well and know the risks, this is a self-supported (and spectacular) run.
 Consider a hydration pack given the elements you will encounter.